devitakomala/Yellow-Pages-Interactive-Interface/README.md

 **Yellow Pages Interactive Interface**

 **Overview**

-Yellow Pages Interactive Interface is a Python-based mini application equipped with CRUD (Create, Read, Update, Delete) features to mimic the Yellow Pages book where you can find businesses information (phone number, address, etc.) The application facilitates the creation, viewing, modification, and deletion of businesses in Yellow Pages.
+Yellow Pages Interactive Interface is a Python-based mini application equipped with CRUD (Create, Read, Update, Delete) features to mimic the Yellow Pages book where you can find business information (phone number, address, etc.) The application facilitates the creation, viewing, modification, and deletion of businesses in Yellow Pages.

 **CRUD Features**

 **Create**
-Add new business and their informations like adresses and phone numbers based on their industries or adding new industry.
+Add new businesses and their information like addresses and phone numbers based on their industries.
+You can also add new industries.

 **Read**
 View a list of businesses in the Yellow Pages